paul-wolf/djaq/README.md

 Features you might appreciate:

-* Djaq has a column expression and filtering syntax that lets you compose queries using Python-like code.
+* Djaq uses a syntax that lets you compose queries using Python-like code.

-* Very fast cursor semantics and explicit retrieval.
+* Fast cursor semantics and explicit retrieval.
 It only gets data you asked for.

 * Obvious performance behaviour.
 It will trigger a query in one